marcmarinam/obsidian-fmp/Free trial remake/Phase 2 - Couponless FT.md

 Storage of the purchased details has already been taken care of.

 #### Extra
-We will need to go over all the places where we expect a FT coupon, and change the logic to rely only on the date.
+We will need to go over all the places where we expect an FT coupon and change the logic to rely only on the date.

+The only places I can think now are:
+- `freeTrialDuration` property in a user's subscriptions
+- `freeTrialDuration` property in purchase previews